hhhhhhhhhn/hlib/README.md

   Generics should done with `void*`.

 ## Types
-The library includes different categories of files.
+The library includes different categories of types:
 - Basic types: Done in Rust fashion (`i32`, `f64`, etc), plus `str` for a string view (does not own the memory, immutable) and `strb` for a string builder (does own the memory, must be freed).